-Figure 3.
-The evolvement of Empirical Concept from the empty pure concepts of reason and blind Objet sensual intuition, into their habitual synthesis in perceptual judgment.
+Figure 3: The evolution of empirical concept from the empty pure concepts of reason and blind objects of sensual intuition, into their habitual synthesis in perceptual judgment

-This schema aims to explain the synthesis of the meaningless empty pure concepts of Pure Reason with the indeterminate meaning of the blind object, to make the concept meaningful and the object determinate.
+This schema aims to explain the synthesis of the meaningless empty pure concepts of pure reason with the indeterminate meaning of the blind object, to make the concept meaningful and the object determinate.
 Thus, the empirical object can be determined by being subsumed under the pure concept.
-However, Kant’s Transcendental Epistemology is based on a mystical conception of the schematism meant to bridge between form and matter.
+However, Kant’s transcendental epistemology is based on a mystical conception of the schematism that is meant to bridge form and matter.
 Without it, his philosophical system cannot hold.
-This schematism of our understanding, i.e., its schematism regarding appearances and their mere form, is the secret art residing in the depth of the human soul, an art whose true stratagems we shall hardly ever divine from nature and lay bare before ourselves.
+This schematism of our understanding, i.e., the schematism regarding appearances and their mere form, is the secret art residing at the depth of the human soul, an art whose true stratagems we shall hardly ever divine from nature and lay bare before ourselves.
 Only this much can we say: The image is [here] a product of the productive imagination’s empirical ability.
 (Kant, CPuR: A141/B180-1; cf. A121, B185-187).